baitek/dotfiles/README.md

 [~~Turns out light mode is better for the eyes 🤯~~](https://www.allaboutvision.com/digital-eye-strain/is-dark-mode-better-for-eyes/)

-My eyes were never hurt using dark mode and darker themes just look so much better and are often more well-adjusted.
+My eyes have never been strained when using dark mode, and darker themes not only look better but are often more widely available.

 [![Setup image](setup.png)](setup.png)